 If you plan to use a permanent urn for the remains once you reach your final destination, check with your funeral home to see if they can provide you with a temporary urn that can be used for air travel.
 There are also special urns for sale that meet TSA requirements so that they can pass through security.

-- Cremated remains must be shipped by Priority Mail Express.
+- Cremated remains (both human and animal) must be shipped by Priority Mail Express® or Priory Mail Express International®.

 - USPS requires that your package have padding and both an inner and outer container.
 The inner container must be siftproof.
 The outer container must also be siftproof.
 You should use ample padding so that there is no movement between the inner and outer container.